 Step 9: The Power of Pedal Tones

-A pedal tone is a sustained note that remains constant while other harmonies change around it, providing stability and cohesion.
+A pedal tone is a sustained note, anchoring the harmony while other chords change around it.

 Example: C - C/B - Am/C - Fmaj7/C